abhinavtripathi17/Frontend-dev/README.md

 ### 🔁 Lecture 15: Classes , Fuctions , Prototypes , Callback Function , Promise , OOPS
 > Concept of Classes , Types of Function , HOF , Callback Function , Promise , Async-Await , OOPS Concpet.<br>
 🔧 **Task:** Created a webpage with hamburger menu

+### 🔁 Lecture 16: ### 🔁 Lecture 15: Classes , Fuctions , Prototypes , Callback Function , Promise , OOPS
+> explored AJAX and jQuery, covering jQuery syntax, selectors, event handling, and DOM manipulation.<br>
+🔧 **Task:** Use the Fetch API to get data from an endpoint and display it on the page.
 ---

 ## 👨‍🏫 Course Facilitators